djeada/Databases-Notes/notes/03_sql/07_stored_procedures_and_functions.md

 FROM Orders;
 ```

-**Explanation:**

-- For each order, we calculate the tax amount using the `CalculateTax` function with a tax rate of 8.25%.
+For each order, we calculate the tax amount using the `CalculateTax` function with a tax rate of 8.25%.

-### Creating a Table-Valued Function
+#### Creating a Table-Valued Function

 Table-valued functions return a table data type.